3-15: I Eat Cannibals

 Shedding a bit of blood and a lot of sweat, the gang hacks and slashes their way to the poles on the far end of town where Cat is being held alongside some shrieking bandits.
 They take their time to bandage and free the cluster of prisoners—while they did come here primarily for the bounty, it feels good to actually help people too.

 There are enough captured shrieking bandits here that it's taking the gang a while to get to them all, significantly slowing their rampage through the cannibals.
-A few shrieking bandits still stand, though, and their battle with the rest of the cannibals isn't waiting on the gang's schedule.
+A few of the bandits are still up and fighting, though, and their battle with the rest of the cannibals isn't waiting on the gang's schedule.
 Jam is itching to dive in and tip the scales.
 Taking a moment to survey the fracas, they spot someone who could only be the Cannibal Grand Wizard: A cannibal actually wearing armour, Holy Nation-style plate at that.

 Jam and two underwear-clad shrieking bandits, terribly malnourished-looking human women, face off against the Cannibal Grand Wizard.
 The Grand Wizard is bald and covered in red, black, and white body paint like other cannibals, but unlike other cannibals, he wears a pure white cuirass with segmented faulds rather than being completely nude.
 He wields a heavy cleaver with a concave curve to the chopping end.
 The picture makes it look like he is chopping Jam's head in half but I promise that's just clipping.
 Jam is okay.